MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 whether the client supports HTTPSSVC or not.
 If the client does support HTTPSSVC, all connections will be upgraded to HTTPS, and clients will use HTTP/3 if they can.
-Parameters are "bound" to each server pool, so each server pool can have its own protocol, ECHO configuration, etc.
+Parameters are "bound" to each server pool, so each server pool can have its own protocol, ECH configuration, etc.

 ## Non-HTTPS uses